mvilcot/etelis_SGDCs/README.md

-First open the "Etelis.Rproj" before running any R script.
+First, open the "Etelis.Rproj" file.
-All scripts are wrapped into "wrapper.R"
+Before running any of the R scripts, the "wrapper.R" file must be loaded.